 Lifting unjustified sectoral bans, as part of the review provided by the agency work directive (article 4), will also have a positive effect on mobility.

-Sectoral mobility is a driver of job creation as companies and workers are looking for options outside of rigid fixed-term contracts that will enable them to balance their staffing requirements in line with market fluctuations.
+Sectoral mobility can be a useful driver of job creation as companies and workers are looking for options outside of rigid fixed-term contracts that will enable them to balance their staffing requirements in line with market fluctuations.

 UNI Europa and Eurociett welcome the Communication’s focus on enhancing migration to face address skills and labour market’s shortages and welcome the steps to facilitate the exchange of knowledge through integration of third-country nationals (New Agenda for Integration).